infoqualitylab/Retraction-Case-Study-Matsuyama/README.md

 Notes:
 * The website keeps changing.
 To verify whether the code is working, please run the function open_wos line by line.
 If one line of the code is not working, you can use Chrome to Web of Science, right click "inspect", locate the element, and right click to copy the element xpath and put the xpath into the code.
+* The WOS article websites might have different website structures, meaning that it is likely that the code that works for one article might not work for others.
 * BeautifulSoup is a good module for web scraping.
 However, I didn't find a way for BeautifulSoup to deal with shibboleth authentication request.